dprojects/getDimensions/Docs/README.md

 By default the values at report are rounded to have more clear listing.
 Rounding values also allows to avoid values at report like e.g. `499.9999999999` instead of `500 mm`.
 Generally during working with wood material it is rather hard to achieve precision better than `+/-1 mm`.
 Even professional cutting services are not able to keep always precision `+/-0 mm`, so precision like `+/- 0.1` is rather not possible in real life.

-* So the value `500.65 mm` will be rounded to `501 mm` at the report:
+* By default precision for `mm` units is `0`, it means the value `500.65 mm` will be rounded to `501 mm` at the report:

 	![Precision001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/Precision001.png)
 	![Precision002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/Precision002.png)

 * However, in some cases (see issue: [Dimensions in fractions of a millimeter #17](https://github.com/dprojects/getDimensions/tree/master/Docs#report---export)) you may want to have more detailed values at report to decide later about rounding values.
-In this case you can change the default precision values to get more detailed report:
+In this case you can change the default precision value `0` to `2` to get more detailed report:

 	![Precision003](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/Precision003.png)
 	![Precision004](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/Precision004.png)

+For more details see video tutorial: [New precision option, BOM, cut-list](https://www.youtube.com/watch?v=UhOpI5we-_8)

 ___
 ## Edge size